tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015_part2/f4b_xor_w4kfu_p2.md

 #### Decompilation ####

-  We doubt that anyone want to read this crap :-), but it is not hard to make it more comprehensible.
+  We doubt that anyone wants to read this crap :-), but it is not hard to make it more comprehensible.
 First, each process `i` has some "local" variables as `dword` elements of the array `0x403ca8[i][...]`, we can apply the [constant propagation](http://www.compileroptimizations.com/category/constant_propagation.htm) and [liveness analysis](https://en.wikipedia.org/wiki/Live_variable_analysis) on these variables.
 We can even recognize high-level loops, for example, the following instructions in the process `1`:

     0x000: 0x403ca8[1][5] = 0x00000001;
     ...